-Any empty or broken glass from the labs should be deposited in the Lab "Glass" bin.
-All empty reagent bottles MUST be rinsed out prior to disposal into the Lab Glass bin.
+Any empty or broken glass from the labs should be deposited in one of the lab "Glass" bins.
+All empty reagent bottles MUST be rinsed out prior to disposal into a Lab Glass bin.
 Do not pour any rinse water down a drain.
 It must be disposed of into the appropriate liquid hazardous waste container.
 If one is not provided, ask the MLT.

-REMEMBER Pressurized containers such as aerosol cans must be disposed of in the laundry room trash bins labeled for these containers.
+Note REMEMBER - Pressurized containers such as aerosol cans must be disposed of in the special bins labeled for these containers [See 7.3.7 below].